 In Johanns v.
-Livestock Marketing Association, case No. 03-1164, the Supreme Court of the United States determined checkoff programs are government speech, set and approved by the United States Department of Agriculture (USDA).
+Livestock Marketing Association, case No. 03-1164, the U.S. Supreme Court determined that checkoff programs are government speech, set and approved by the U. S. Department of Agriculture (USDA).
 As such, we believe interest groups and trade organizations that lobby the government should not be allowed to receive these funds through contracts or through other means.
 In order to restore checkoff program integrity, checkoff boards must be prohibited from sending any checkoff funds to lobbying organizations.

-The National Cattlemen's Beef Association (NCBA) - a lobbying organization - receives the majority of the checkoff dollars collected from national and state beef checkoff boards annually, totaling \$45 million in 2020.
-Checkoff dollars account for 70% of NCBA's total budget.
+The National Cattlemen's Beef Association (NCBA), a lobbying organization, receives the majority of beef checkoff dollars, totaling \$45 million in 2020, which comprises 70% of their budget.
+Checkoff funds, collected from national and state beef checkoff boards, are intended to promote the beef industry.
+However, NCBA utilizes these funds and its checkoff-supported brand to lobby for policy agendas, oftentimes contrary to the interests of the farmers and ranchers who contribute to the checkoff.

-In addition to directly misusing checkoff dollars, NCBA uses its checkofffunded brand identity to pressure Congress to support its policy agendas - even if these policies go against the best interest of the farmers and ranchers who paid these mandatory checkoff fees.

-In 2010, an independent audit examining the equivalent of just nine days of beef checkoff program spending found that NCBA had improperly spent more than \$200,000 in checkoff funds on lobbying, overseas vacations, and other illicit activities.
-It revealed that checkoff funds were spent to specifically lobby against mandatory country of origin labeling (COOL) - legislation that many farmers and ranchers believe would help level the playing field.
+In 2010, an independent audit examining the equivalent of just nine days of beef checkoff program spending revealed that NCBA improperly spent more than \$200,000 of checkoff funds on lobbying, overseas vacations, and other activities.
+Notably, checkoff funds were used to lobby against mandatory country of origin labeling (MCOOL), a policy favored by many farmers.
+NCBA has historically opposed MCOOL and efforts to strengthen the Packers & Stockyards Act (P&S